 According to a recent report, the number of payday loans taken out to cover rent or a mortgage has doubled over the past two years.
 A small percentage of customers take out a loan in order to pay off an existing debt.
 Other common reasons given by borrowers are needing to pay for car expenses, like repairs or petrol, and buying emergency household items.

 Very few borrowers use the money for non-essential purchases, like a holiday or a new phone, as this is seriously discouraged by any reliable direct lender.

-A payday loan should never be a customer’s first resort.
+An unsecured loan should never be a customer’s first resort.
 The interest charged by payday lenders is significantly higher than bank interest rates.
-Moreover, the charges for late payments or for renewing a bad credit loan are steep.
+Moreover, the charges for late repayments or for renewing a bad credit loan are steep.
 Unfortunately, some borrowers find themselves borrowing money to pay off debts and lacking funds to cover basic necessities.

 Ideally, no one should borrow money if they aren’t sure they’ll be able to repay within the payment period.
 But life is not always predictable, even with careful planning.
 A short-term loan could become a burdensome debt.

 When Is An Unsecured Loan A Good Idea?